ivaramme/Bitacora/README.md

 `API_PORT` is used to specify the port to listen for HTTP calls to interact with the service.

-`NODENAME` is used in case you want to specify the name of the node or IP used by other nodes in the cluster to request data
+`NODE_ADDRESS` is used in case you want to specify the public name or IP used by other nodes in the cluster to request data

 # Local Development: